jainvinti/javascript/objects.md

 // however we will pass radius and location function createCircle(radius, location){
   return {
-   // radius: radius, // in modern javascript if key and value are same, we can make the code shorter by removing the value and simply adding key radius,
+   // radius: radius,
+   // in modern javascript if key and value are same
+   // we can make the code shorter by removing the value and simply adding key radius,
    location: location,
    isVisible: true,
-   draw: function() { // function can be defined as we define outside object without the keyword function
+   // function can be defined as we define outside object without the keyword function
+   draw: function() {
     console.log('draw');
    }
   }
 };

 // factory function
-// beauty of the factory function is that we define the logic in one place, we can call this function with different values or different argument, we get different circle objects
+// beauty of the factory function is that we define the logic in one place,
+// we can call this function with different values or different argument,
+// we get different circle objects
 // if there is bug in logic, will fix in single place function createCircle(radius){
   return {